 Early 1972.
 Taken from roughly the same spot as the previous picture, looking across the oval.
 On the other side of the green are the electricity sub-station, the postbox, another row of parking bays and an opposing line of prefabs; the two roadways converging just out of shot.
 Looks like the 1966 Hillman had begun to need welding.

-A recent find is this late 1960s photograph showing the line of prefabs on the south side of the grassed area.
+A recent find is this late 1960s photograph taken from the front garden of 1 Wayland Crescent, showing the line of prefabs on the south side of the grassed area.

 At the rear of 1 Wayland Crescent; probably 1968-9.
-Behind small-boy feature, the strips covering connections between sections of the building are seen clearly, as is the concrete base.
+The strips covering connections between sections of the building are seen clearly, as is the concrete base.
 The coalman delivered anthracite or whichever shade of bituminous coal was that year’s winner of the calorific cup, in sacks, to be tipped into the coal hopper.

 I’ve no idea who was the girl but she does look impressed, does she not.
 (Late 1960s)